Community Education & Programmes

 Taught by Tāmati Patuwai (Ngāti Whātua), who is a Glen Innes boy through and through.
 Tāmati brings a vast knowledge of Te Reo Māori and Te Ao Māori concepts and has created an incredible learning environment where young and old can walk away learning something new.

-During Term 1 2025, Digital Basic Computing runs every Wednesday from 10am to 1pm at our Umere office.
+During Term 2 2025, Essential Communication runs every Wednesday from 10am to 1pm at our Umere office.

 COMING SOON!